aivars-s/oodp/README.md

 ## Used patterns

-### Decorator
+### Strategy
-Used for `GameDecorator` to create mementos of the current state of the `Game` implementation before each player's turn.
+Used for `Game` to allow optional externally provided action before update

 ### Memento
 Used by the `Game` implementations to create representations of its' previous states.